GIRL SCOUTS ANNOUNCE TWO OUTSTANDING

 “WOMEN OF DISTINCTION” FOR 2019

-week has named three women from the Eastern Panhandle as the 2019
+named two women from the Eastern Panhandle as the 2019 “Women of

-“Women of Distinction”.
-They will be recognized at the 15th
+Distinction”.
+They will be recognized at the 15th annual

-annual Women of Distinction luncheon this fall on Wednesday, October
+Women of Distinction luncheon this fall on Wednesday, October 9, at

-Nominated by community members, Dr. Mary J.C.
-Hendrix, Christina Johnson, and Audrey Morris were selected by their peers for outstanding volunteerism in the community, contributions to their professions, and being exemplary role models for girls.
+This year, nominated by community members, Christina Johnson, and Audrey Morris, were selected by their peers for outstanding volunteerism in the community, contributions to their professions, and being exemplary role models for girls.
 They each clearly epitomize this year’s theme for the Girl Scouts’ Gold Award: “Girls the World Needs”.

 Audrey Morris has roots dating back five generations in Morgan County!
 For the past 20 years she has been the driving force in the phenomenal success of Starting Points, a program that provides vital services for families in need.
 Expanding from its original focus of teen pregnancy prevention and the education of young parents, the program has grown to include 150+ volunteers who have served over 200,000 meals through the Meal Time Community Kitchen.